-In 1869, Tissot began contributing political cartoons to the newest Society journal in London, Vanity Fair, founded by Tommy Bowles.
+In 1869, James Tissot began contributing political cartoons to the newest Society journal in London, Vanity Fair, founded by Tommy Bowles.

-Thomas Gibson Bowles (1841 or 1842 – 1922) was the illegitimate son of Liberal MP Thomas Milner Gibson and a servant, Susannah Bowles.
+Thomas Gibson Bowles (1841 – 1922) was the illegitimate son of Liberal MP Thomas Milner Gibson and a servant, Susannah Bowles.
 His father (and even his father’s wife and children) acknowledged him.
 Tommy, a handsome and mischievous blue-eyed blonde, was educated in northern France and studied for a year at King’s College in the Strand, London.
 His father continued to help him, giving him an annual stipend of £90 and finding him a job, by age 19, as a clerk at the Legacy and Succession Duty Office with the Board of Trade at Somerset House in London.
-His biographer, Leonard Naylor*, notes:
+His biographer, Leonard Naylor,* notes:

 His gallivanting in London in the 1860s is astonishing; countless journeys on foot or horseback in a city with no asphalt and also laden with manure.
 Yet he was always elegantly turned out and a welcome guest in Society.
 He was on friendly terms with many charming ladies in Society and on stage.
 He was very attractive, and his looks and distinguished bearing fluttered many women’s hearts.
 When in his twenties, women found him irresistible.